 When installing a new collections management system (CMS) or migrating from a legacy system, archivists face challenging questions.
-In addition to exploring these in my blog posts, I will address these challenges in an upcoming webinar, Improving Archival Work through Collections Management Systems.
+In addition to exploring these in my blog posts, I will address these challenges also in an webinar, Improving Archival Work through Collections Management Systems—watch now!

 How much of their resources—financial and human—should the organization dedicate to the project?
 What strategies will the team deploy to find the best system?
 How do they measure the value of such an investment?
 How do they persuade institutional leaders to implement a CMS, when so many other needs compete?